ScXfjiang/ScXfjiang.github.io/_posts/2020-05-16-Concepts_in_Graph_Theory.md

 A graph is said to be **connected** when every pair of vertices are connected.

 ##### connected component
-A **connected component** is a subgraph of a graph consisting of some vertex and every node and edge that is connected to that vertex.
+A **connected component** is a subgraph of a graph consisting of some vertex and every vertice and edge that is connected to that vertex.

 ### 1.4 Tree and Forest